elephant logo

 This chart is powered by Excel.
 You don't need fancy tools.
 Just Excel

-In a matter of weeks, I read two articles about Nike turning product bans into marketing triumphs.
-Neither of these were recent yet still talked about.
+In a matter of weeks, I read two articles highlighting how Nike turned product bans into marketing triumphs: